The reactor antineutrino anomaly and low energy threshold neutrino experiments: Conclusions

 \section{Conclusions}

 In this work we have studied the reactor anomaly in the context of future CENNS experiments and in antineutrino electron scattering data from short baseline reactor neutrino experiments.
-Concerning antineutrino-electron scattering we conclude that this interaction can give limited information due to the relatively poor statistics, although it is possible to constrain a small region of the Gallium anomaly.
+Concerning antineutrino-electron scattering we conclude that this interaction can give limited information due to the relatively poor statistics.
 On other hand, the recent observation of CENNS by the COHERENT Collaboration strongly motivates the further exploration of physics beyond the Standard Model in this context.
 We show that CENNS experiments could play an important role in the determination, or exclusion, of the sterile signal.
-Particularly, the RED100, TEXONO, and MINER proposals could test the current best fit point of the sterile allowed parameter space.
+Particularly, the RED100, TEXONO, MINER, and CONNIE proposals could test the current best fit point of the sterile allowed parameter space.
 Regarding the need of a precise antineutrino flux determination, CENNS is particularly attractive, since the detection technique is different from that of IBD detectors.
 In this case, we obtained the ratios between predicted and expected data in two different cases: considering sterile neutrinos and taking a decrease in the antineutrino flux as it is suggested by some recent works.
 Both situations could be of interest in order to explain the reactor antineutrino anomaly.

-\acknowledgments {This work has been supported by CONACyT.
+\acknowledgments We thank Dmitri Akimov and Alexis Aguilar-Arevalo for useful discussions.
+This work has been supported by CONACyT.
 E. A. G. thanks the CONACYT Project No. FOINS-296-2016 (Fronteras de la Ciencia).
-A. Parada and B. C. Ca\~nas were supported by Universidad Santiago de Cali through the DGI}.
+A. Parada was supported by Universidad Santiago de Cali (USC) under grant DGI-COCEIN-No.935-621717-016.
+B. C. Ca\~nas is also supported by USC through the DGI.\\\\